mplodowski/seomanager-plugin-public/README.md

 * Easy edit robots.txt and .htaccess in CMS Settings
 * Easy integration with other plugins
 * Fully compatible with RainLab.Translate for multi-lingual support
+* Fully support for October CMS Tailor

 ## Why is this a paid plugin?

 Something that is free has little or no perceived value.
 Users do not commit to free products and only use them until something else looks nice and is free comes along.
 When I invest my time in the development of a new plugin I commit to supporting and maintaining it.
 I ask my customers to do the same.
 I do not make money from this plugin by advertisements, upgrades or additional services like hosting or setup.

 Did you know that 30% of your purchase or donation goes to help fund the October Project?

 My plugins take many hours to develop (40-120+) and even more hours to document and maintain.
 My paid plugins have to pay for both this time, and the time I am spending on free plugins and less successful paid plugins.
 This means that it will take even a successful plugin years to become profitable.
 Please consider buying an extended license if you want me to continue to maintain these plugins for the very small fee I ask in return or hire me for adding functionality that you feel is missing but valuable.

 ## Like this plugin?